HotCakeX/Harden-Windows-Security/Wiki posts/Miscellaneous/Hyper V.md

 1. Your host has Secure boot enabled

-2. You use Signed WDAC policies
+2. You use Signed App Control policies

 3. Your VM wasn't [SysPrepped](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/sysprep--generalize--a-windows-installation) before natively booting it on physical machine